thanksmister/android-mqtt-alarm-panel/README.md

 MQTT allows for communication between the hardware alarm panel and the manual alarm panel.
 The hardware alarm panel interface will reflect the current state of the manual alarm control panel component and vice versa.
 However, Home Assistanat is responsible for triggering the alarm through automation and sensor states.

-For example, in my home I have several Z-Wave door sensors and a Z-Wave siren connected to Home Assistant using a Z-Wave USB dongle.
-I setup automations in HASS that will set the state of the manual alarm panel component to be triggered if any of the senors states change while the alarm is set to away or home.
-This will update the hardware alarm panel interface as well as a trigger the siren unless I enter the alarm code.

 ![alarm_home](https://user-images.githubusercontent.com/142340/29889460-9f615642-8d9a-11e7-99a6-1a49529dd580.png)